cloudfoundry/php-buildpack/README.md

 A buildpack to deploy PHP applications to Cloud Foundry based systems, such as a [cloud provider](https://www.cloudfoundry.org/learn/certified-providers/) or your own instance.

-## Using the Buildpack
+### Buildpack User Documentation

-For information on deploying PHP applications visit [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/php/index.html).
+Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/php/index.html.

-## Building the Buildpack
+### Building the Buildpack

 1. Make sure you have fetched submodules